How Brand Identity and Lead Generation Drive Sales

 6. Purchase: They convert into paying customers.

 Modern lead generation strategies acknowledge that this journey is rarely linear.
-Customers bounce between stages, requiring different messaging and touchpoints throughout their journey.
+Customers bounce between stages, requiring different messaging and touchpoints at each stage.

 Lead Generation Channels